 “What would you do if you were famous for a day?”
 Dad asked.
-We were in the car, driving from Gran’s house (in London) all the way back up to Liverpool.
-By Birmingham we’d already exhausted every topic of conversation and there was nothing on the radio, so we’d moved on to random questions.
+We were in the car, driving from Gran’s house in London all the way back up to Liverpool.
+By the time we reached Birmingham we’d already exhausted every topic of conversation and there was nothing on the radio, so we’d moved on to random questions.

 “I think I’d see how much free stuff I could get, so that when I’m not famous anymore I can sell it all and go on holiday or something.
 What am I famous for though?
 Did I do something cool?”

 “You won the world record for the most tuba players you could fit into a Mini.
 Don’t you remember?”
 Dad replied with a grin.

 “And that was enough to make me famous for a day?
 Must have been a lot of tubas.”